Rewindable Quantum Computation and Its Equivalence to Cloning and Adaptive Postselection: Computational Complexity of Rewinding

 Simply speaking, the rewinding operator $R$ rewinds the state projected onto $|s\rangle$ to the state before the measurement.
 As an important point, Def.~\ref{Rewinding} implies that the rewinding operator $R$ only works for pure states.
 The following contradiction for an ordinary interpretation of mixed states occurs without the restriction to pure states.
 Suppose that we measure a maximally mixed state $I/2$ in the computational basis\footnote{We sometimes call the $Z$ basis the computational basis.}, and then obtain the measurement outcome $0$.
 In this case, it is natural that even if we rewind this measurement and perform the same measurement again, the outcome is always $0$.
 However, if we define the rewinding operator $R$ so that it also works for mixed states, then we can obtain $I/2$ from $|0\rangle$ with the rewinding operator, and the measurement on it may output $1$.
 In other words, if the rewinding operator works for a mixed state $\rho$, we can measure $\rho$ again and again, and thus we obtain its information as much as we want without changing $\rho$.
 This situation contradicts with the natural interpretation that mixed states arise due to the lack of knowledge about them.
-Furthermore, the restriction to pure states would be useful in circumventing the contradiction with the no-signaling principle as explained in Appendix~\ref{B}.
-From Def.~\ref{Rewinding}, it is easily observed that the cloning operator $C$ can efficiently simulate the rewinding operator $R$.
+Furthermore, the restriction to pure states would be useful in circumventing the contradiction with the no-signaling principle as explained in {\red Sec.}~\ref{B}{\red.}